aashishmalik7936/PLAstiCC-Astronimical-classification/ReadMe.md

 I did some EDA to become familiar with the featurs that are provided and tried to find some hidden information by plotting some bubble, bar and line plots.

+Tried to find outliers by using **mean +- 3 standard deviation** but couldn't find any.

 Then, I did some preprocessing like filling the null values, transforming categorical columns using pandas dummies.
 Since I was training the data on lightgbm model so, I didn't required to do feature scaling.

-Now, make full use of lightgbm I used scikit optimzation algorithm to get the best set of parameters and trained my model witk 5 fold cv on them for the best possible accuracy I can get.
+Now, make full use of lightgbm I used scikit optimzation algorithm to get the best set of parameters and trained my model with **stratified 5 fold CV** on them for the best possible accuracy I can get.

+I used stratified CV to ensure that each fold has the same ratio of target classes.

 After this, I plotted the features importance graph to know the features that were very important for my lgbm model.
 I started feature engineering with most important features.